domokane/FinancePy/README.md

+# CHANGES
+Some major changes are being made to the library at the moment and I apologise for any inconvenience this may cause.
+Please examine the CHANGELOG file to see what these are and how to amend your code.
+It is expected that these are one-off improvements after which the library API will become stable again.

 # FinancePy
 A one-stop library for pricing and risk-managing options, futures and other financial instruments.
 See below for a comprehensive overview.